Arsh-Vora/economic-insights-dashboard/docs/feature-02-transform.md

 2.  **Z-Score Standardization:** Normalizes key indicators for historical comparison within each country.
 3.  **Feature Engineering:** Adds composite metrics like the Misery Index.

 This reusable layer will be directly consumed by the plotting utilities and the Streamlit application.
-All logic is covered by unit tests in `tests/test_transform.py`.

 **Checklist:**
 *   [ ] `src/transform.py` created and documented.
-*   [ ] `tests/test_transform.py` created.
-*   [ ] Tests pass locally.
 *   [ ] `README.md` and `docs/data-dictionary.md` have been updated.
 *   [ ] The code adheres to project styling and quality standards.